eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 <!--truncate-->

 All benchmarks were conducted on AWS (region: us-east-1) EC2 instances, with Ubuntu 22.04.
 Workloads were generated using the [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool.
 In all tests, we use **EloqKV** version 0.6.9.

+### Durability

+Durability is a critical consideration for many data stores, especially in applications where data loss during server failures is unacceptable.
+Most persistent data stores achieve durability through [Write-ahead Logging (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging), ensuring that data is written to disk before responding to users.
+Additionally, many stores periodically _checkpoint_ the data into a more compact form, allowing the log to be truncated, preventing it from growing indefinitely.

+However, many KV caches prioritize performance over durability.
+For example, Redis uses an [Append Only File (AOF)](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/) to achieve _some_ level of durability by fsyncing data to a log file either periodically or after each write command.
+Strictly speaking, AOF does not provide complete durability because the data is written to the log in a separate thread, and the main thread does not wait for data persistence before returning.
+As a result, a small amount of data may be lost if a server crashes.
+In practice, AOF can only reduce data loss, not prevent it entirely.
+Consequently, [DragonflyDB](https://www.dragonflydb.io/docs/managing-dragonfly/aof) forgoes AOF altogether due to a lack of demand and instead offers periodic checkpointing, similar to [Redis's RDB](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).

+**EloqKV** is a fully ACID-compliant database, offering full data durability through WAL.
+Moreover, leveraging our decoupled [Data Substrate](/blog/2024/08/11/data-substrate) architecture, the WAL for an EloqKV server can either be embedded within the same process or run as a separate LogService.
+The log can be replicated across multiple machines or Availability Zones, can scale using multiple disk devices, and can utilize tiered storage to archive older data on more cost-effective storage.

+However, we recognize that durability may not always be necessary for all applications.
+In **EloqKV**, durability can be enabled on a per-database basis.
+Similar to Redis, EloqKV supports 16 databases per server by default, though this number can be increased.
+When durability is disabled, EloqKV avoids the overhead associated with durability, delivering uncompromised performance, as demonstrated in a [previous blog post](/blog/2024/08/17/benchmark-single-node).
+In this blog, we evaluate **EloqKV** with durability enabled.

 ### Comparing with Kvrocks